solislemuslab/solislemuslab.github.io/pages/talks.md

 ### 2020

+Methods in phylogenetic inference - [SBE Meeting](https://sbemeeting.weebly.com/schedule.html): What are phylogenetic networks and why should we care? (_Jul 28_).
+[YouTube](https://www.youtube.com/watch?v=4ByqoDnpVew)

 Microbiome Hub Seminar - WID: Scalable Inference of Phylogenetic Networks (_May 7_)

 Statistics seminar – UW-Madison: New challenges in phylogenetic inference (_Mar 4_)